jruels/ansible-windows-best/labs/access_lab/index.md

   1. Launch VS Code from the Start Menu or Task Bar
   1. Select the Source Control Tab from the toolbar on the left
-  1. In the Source Control pain click the three dots on the top right.
+  1. In the Source Control pane click the three dots on the top right.
   1. Click "Clone
   2. Paste the URL to newly created Repo
   3. In the choose a folder dialog navigate to `c:\gitrepos`